 The member of Cabinet who is the senior legal adviser to the government and who is ultimately accountable for prosecutions.

 A member of cabinet and the chief law officer for a jurisdiction.
-The Attorney General has jurisdiction over all or most matters of criminal law, including law-making and prosecutions.
-In most jurisdictions, the Attorney General is also responsible for policing, although this role is sometimes taken on by the Solicitor General or some other minister.
-The Attorney General is given various discretionary powers in the Criminal Code, some of which must be exercised personally and some of which can be exercised on his behalf by a Crown prosecutor.
+The attorney general has jurisdiction over all or most matters of criminal law, including law-making and prosecutions.
+In most jurisdictions, the attorney general is also responsible for policing, although this role is sometimes taken on by the solicitor general or some other minister.
+The attorney general is given various discretionary powers in the Criminal Code, some of which must be exercised personally and some of which can be exercised on their behalf by a Crown prosecutor.